ccarrero-sf/cortex_agents_rbac/README.md

 ## Step 2: Setup Unstructured Data Tools to be Used by the Agent

-We are going to be using a Snowflake Notebook to set up the Tools that will be used by the Snowflake Cortex Agents API.
+We are going to be using a Snowflake Notebook to set up the Tools that will be used by the Snowflake Cortex Agents.
 Open the Notebook and follow each of the cells.

 Select the Notebook that you have available in your Snowflake account within the Git Repositories: